Theory of Love (TV series)

-Theory of Love (Theory of Love – ทฤษฎีจีบเธอ) is a 2019 Thai television series starring Atthaphan Phunsawat (Gun) and Jumpol Adulkittiporn (Off).

-Directed by Nuttapong Mongkolsawas and produced by GMMTV, the series was one of the thirteen television series for 2019 launched by GMMTV in their "Wonder Th13teen" event on 5 November 2018.
+Theory of Love (Theory of Love – ทฤษฎีจีบเธอ) is a 2019 Thai boys' love television series starring Atthaphan Phunsawat (Gun) and Jumpol Adulkittiporn (Off).
+Directed by Nuttapong Mongkolsawas and produced by GMMTV, the series was one of the thirteen television series for 2019 launched by GMMTV in their Wonder Th13teen event on 5 November 2018.
 It premiered on GMM 25 and LINE TV on 1 June 2019, airing on Saturdays at 21:25 ICT and 23:00 ICT, respectively.
 The series concluded on 17 August 2019.

-Plot
+Synopsis

 The story is about third year film student Third (Atthaphan Phunsawat) who has feelings for his friend Khai (Jumpol Adulkittiporn) for three years with a result of painful unrequited love.
 Third decides to stop his feelings no matter how difficult it may be.
 But when Third decides to move on, Khai incidentally realizes that he also has feelings for Third.